- What is PhoneGap?

 Which one do you pick?

-Picking between the choices ought to be straightforward, as well
+Picking between the options ought to be straightforward

 In case your application does not bother with a ton of gadget API access, it shouldn’t be in the application stores and can live with some more breaking points on iOS (for the present), form a PWA.

 In case your application’s necessities surpass the points of confinement of PWA.